buffeinstein/PageRank-Explanation-And-Implementation/README.md

 6,4
 ```

-> **Recall:**
-> The `cat` terminal command outputs the contents of a file to stdout, and the `zcat` command first decompressed a gzipped file and then outputs the decompressed contents.

-As you can see, the graph is stored as a CSV file.
+As you can see, the graph is stored as a CSV file, with each line describing an edge in the graph.
-The first line is a header,
-and each subsequent line stores a single edge in the graph.
 The first column contains the source node of the edge and the second column the target node.
 The file is assumed to be sorted alphabetically.

-The second data file `lawfareblog.csv.gz` contains the link structure for the lawfare blog.
+The second data file `lawfareblog.csv.gz` contains the lawfare blog's web graph!
 Let's take a look at the first 10 of these lines:
 ```
 $ zcat data/lawfareblog.csv.gz | head